 Please note that all applicants are required to sit the UK Clinical Aptitude Test (UKCAT) in the year of application.

-To apply for a place on the Bachelor of Dental Surgery BDS course, applicants should read the Dental Surgery BDS (A200) admissions document (PDF) and submit it as per the instructions provided on the form.
+Prior to applying for a place on the Bachelor of Dental Surgery BDS course, applicants should read the Dental Surgery BDS (A200) admissions document (PDF)

 Do you accept A level resit applications for dentistry?

-No, examinations should be taken in one sitting after two years of study, unless significant corroborated mitigating circumstances are submitted.
+No, examinations should be taken in one sitting after two years of study, unless significant corroborated extenuating circumstances are submitted.

 Will it affect my application if I retake some of my A level modules but still complete my A levels in 2 years?